decimaldevteam/guides/public/guides/add-your-guide.md

 # Add your guide

 Add your guide to our guides website!
-This will take you some few minutes and the steps are below!
+This will take you some few minutes and the steps and conditions are in the next pages!

+---

 # Steps